amalvaidya/amalvaidya.github.io/generative_ml/vae_1.md

 ## Building and training VAE

-Now that we've developed a theoretical understanding of that a VAE is, it'll be easy to turn the autoencoder architecture we've used already into one.
+Now that we've developed a theoretical understanding of that a VAE is, it should be possible to map the autoencoder architecture we've used already into one.
+The encoder does the job of $Q(z | x)$, mapping images to latent vectors.
+The main difference however is that the decoder should generate a distribution of $z$ given $x$ rather than a scalar vector.
+Assuming this distribution is a multivariate Gaussian, this can be done by modifying the decoder to output two vectors, one that represents the mean $\mu$ and one for (the log of) the variance $\sigma$.
+The decoder in turn represents $P(x | z).$ We could sample values probabilistically for the pixel densities but this isn't necessary in order to calculate the loss and typically isn't done.

+### defining the loss function

+The first term of the loss function, based on the ELBO, represents the likelihood of generating the target image $x$ and can be interpreted as the reconstruction error.
+In the first example we used the MSE loss for our reconstruction error.
+Under the assumption that the pixel values are drawn from normal distributions the MSE loss can be interpreted as a likelihood, so that part can remain the same.
+Defining the second term can be defined relatively easily since we've fixed both $P(z)$ and $Q(z | x)$ to be a multivariate Guassians.
+The loss function then becomes

 ::: {.callout-caution collapse="true"}
 ## The $\beta$-VAE